AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-managing.md

    >1.
 A message will be shown when the fragment is already referenced on a content page.
    >2.
 The side panel can be hidden/shown using the **Toggle Side Panel** icon.

-3. Navigate through the three modes using the icons in the side panel:
+3. Navigate through the various modes using the icons in the side panel:

     * Variations: [Editing the content](#editing-the-content-of-your-fragment) and [Managing your Variations](#creating-and-managing-variations-within-your-fragment)